Saint Paul Traumatic Brain Injury Lawyer

 Call Our St. Paul Traumatic Brain Injury Attorneys

 At TSR Injury Law, we understand the extra burden a serious injury can put on you and your family.
 We are here to help ease the burden of the legal process for Minnesota injury victims and pursue damage compensation.
-For over more than 20 years, we have obtained over $150 million in compensation.
+For over more than 20 years, we have obtained $300 million in compensation.

 Multiple partners at our firm have been recognized by Super Lawyers, including partner Nate Bjerke, who has tried and won catastrophic injury cases all over the nation.